-Precautions for safe handling

-- ► Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils.
+Precautions for safe handling Safe handling Overheating of ethoxylates/ alkoxylates in air should be avoided.
+When some ethoxylates are heated vigorously in the presence of air or oxygen, at temperatures exceeding 160 C, they may undergo exothermic oxidative degeneration resulting in self-heating and autoignition.
+Nitrogen blanketing will minimise the potential for ethoxylate oxidation.
+Prolonged storage in the presence of air or oxygen may cause product degradation.
+Oxidation is not expected when stored under a nitrogen atmosphere.
+Inert gas blanket and breathing system needed to maintain color stability.
+Use dry inert gas having at least -40 C dew point.
+Trace quantities of ethylene oxide may be present in the material.
+Although these may accumulate in the headspace of storage and transport vessels, concentrations are not expected to exceed levels which might produce a flammability or worker exposure hazard.
+Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid contact with incompatible materials.
+When handing, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
+Always wash hands with scap and water after handling.
+Work clothes should be laundered separately.

-If contamination of drains or waterways occurs, advise Emergency Services.

-- Avoid contact with incompatible materials.

-- When handling, DO NOT eat, drink or smoke.

-- Keep containers securely sealed when not in use.

-- Avoid physical damage to containers.

-- Always wash hands with soap and water after handling.

-- Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.

-- ► Use good occupational work practice

-Safe handling

-► Observe manufacturer's storage and - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. - Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) - Minimise airborne dust and eliminate all ignition sources.
-Keep away from heat, hot surfaces, sparks, and flame. - Establish good housekeeping practices. - Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds. - Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
-Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
-According to NFPA Standard 654, dust layers 1/32 in.(0.8 mm) thick can be sufficient to warrant immediate cleaning of the area. - Do not use air hoses for cleaning. - Minimise dry sweeping to avoid generation of dust clouds.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and s

+Do not use air hoses for cleaning.
+Minimise dry sweeping to avoid generation of dust clouds.
 Vacuum dust-accumulating surfaces and remove to a chemical disposal area.
 Vacuums with explosion-proof motors should be used.

-Chemwatch: 5208-86 Version No: 6.1

-Issue Date: 30/07/2021 Print Date: 14/06/2023

-- Control sources of static electricity.
-Dusts or their packages may accumulate static charges, and static discharge can be a source of ignition. - Solids handling systems must be designed in accordance with applicable standards (e.g. NFPA including 654 and 77) and other national quidance. - ▶ Do not empty directly into flammable solvents or in the presence of flammable vapors. - The operator, the packaging container and all equipment must be grounded with electrical bonding and grounding systems.
+Control sources of static electricity.
+Dusts or their packages may accumulate static charges, and static discharge can be a source of ignition.
+Solids handling systems must be designed in accordance with applicable standards (e.g. NFPA including 654 and 77) and other national guidance.
+Do not empty directly into flammable solvents or in the presence of flammable vapors.
+The operator, the packaging container and all equipment must be grounded with electrical bonding and grounding systems.
 Plastic bags and plastics cannot be grounded, and antistatic bags do not completely protect against development of static charges.
 Empty containers may contain residual dust which has the potential to accumulate following settling.
 Such dusts may explode in the presence of an appropriate ignition source.

-- Do NOT cut, drill, grind or weld such containers. - In addition ensure such activity is not performed near full, partially empty or empty containers without appropriate workplace safety authorisation or permit - Store in original containers. ► Keep containers securely sealed. - Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - Observe manufacturer's storage and handling recommendations contained within this SDS.

-For major quantities:

-- Consider storage in bunded areas ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams) - Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities
+Do NOT cut, drill, grind or weld such containers.
+In addition ensure such activity is not performed near full, partially empty or empty containers without appropriate workplace safety authorisation or permit.
+Other information Store in original containers.
+Keep containers securely sealed.
+Store in a cool, dry area protected from environmental extremes.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water lakes and streams).
+Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.